-Re-keying of eduroam Certificates is not supported.
-Every re-keying request for an eduroam Certificate SHALL be treated like an initial Certificate Application, see section 3.2.
+SHALL be treated like initial Certificate Applications, see section 3.2.

 3.3.1 Identification and authentication for routine re-key

 The Requester of a re-keying request MUST be identified and the pertinent Certificate Application MUST be authenticated.
 Re-keying requests MUST be submitted by the original Requester or his/her home organisation acting on behalf of him/her and for the originally included sDN and SaNs only.
 The RA MUST ensure that Certificate Application containing the re-keying request is submitted by the original Requester or his/her home organisation acting on behalf of him/her authenticating the Certificate Application by cross checking (digital) signatures from the original Certificate Application and the new Certificate Application containing the re-keying request.